CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_web_with_python.md

 * A try-except block is used to catch special exceptions types in a program.
 * The finally block runs once the try-except block has finished it's tasks.
 #### Why should we catch special exception types?
-*
+* Exceptions are prone to break the running of our code when they occur.
+* Catching exceptions allows us to do a workaround when an exception occurs so that they won't break our code.
 ### Security
 #### What is SQL injection?
 How to protect an application against it?
 * SQL injection is a code injection technique in which a client inserts malicious SQL statements into an entry field for execution.
-* Fields prone to SQL injection attacks are always using POST methods to communicate with the server.
+* To protect your applications from SQL Injection.
+Check all data coming from the user and use scripts or libraries to catch keywords in the data.
 * example: Hello, my name is'); DROP DATABASE users;
 #### What is XSS?
 How to protect an application against it?
 * XSS, Cross-Site-Scripting is a security breach which takes advantage of dynamically generated webpages.
 * An XSS attack happens when a client injects malicious third party scripts into a dynamically generated website.
-* Most common script types include: Javascript, VBNScript, HTML, Perl, C++, and most notably, Flash.
+* Most common script types include: Javascript, HTML, Flash <- now obsolete.
 * Via XSS, the client is able to: highjack accounts, change user settings, and/or poison cookies with malicious code.
 #### How to properly store passwords?
 * Password should be stored after put through a hashing (encoding) algorithm for increased security.